 It is characteristic of the man that when faced with urban riots in Detroit in the 1960s, Arjay Miller readily acknowledged he had no immediate solution – and then responded with a brilliant idea, the creation of an urban management program that would develop leaders with a business background who could rise to meet the social challenges of America.
 This idea became reality at Stanford Graduate School of Business, when Miller made it a condition of his taking the helm as the fourth Dean of the school.
 The Public Management Program, founded in 1971, was the first of its kind in the country, and has gone on to produce many distinguished graduates.
-Accepting challenges and finding innovative solutions has been a lifelong habit of Miller, who celebrated his 100th birthday on March 4, 2016.
+Accepting challenges and finding innovative solutions was a lifelong habit of Miller, who died on November 3, 2017 at the age of 101.

-Arjay Miller’s life and experiences span decades, and his professional expertise in managing institutions and organizations includes not only business schools (though that is what he is known for in this corner of the Stanford campus), but other organizations as well.
-His approach to managing is, as he is himself, down to earth, humble, and caring about the people in his organizations — not a hint of a top down approach.
-“The most important ingredient in organizations and in management is your people,” he says, a view which is equally applicable to private and public organizations, as well as to educational institutions.
+Arjay Miller’s life and experiences spanned decades, and his professional expertise in managing institutions and organizations included not only business schools (though that is what he is known for in this corner of the Stanford campus), but other organizations as well.
+His approach to managing was, as he was himself, down to earth, humble, and caring about the people in his organizations — not a hint of a top down approach.
+“The most important ingredient in organizations and in management is your people,” he said, a view which is equally applicable to private and public organizations, as well as to educational institutions.

-His long life has included years of service in the corporate world (as a member of the board at Wells Fargo, for example), but beyond that and throughout his career, Miller’s recognition of a greater good beyond himself have shaped the paths he took.
-His emphasis on social consciousness, accountability, and higher values beyond the individual have borne fruit in his management of organizations — whether responding to problems as a leader of a multinational corporation or leading new initiatives at a local university.
-Undaunted by challenges and pragmatically aware of real-world conditions, his vision for the future of business schools and management education is inextricably linked to a broad vision of civic improvement.
-Appreciating the enormity of the task, Arjay has been heard to say, “Making money is the easy part — making the world a better place is the hard part.”
+His long life included years of service in the corporate world (as a member of the board at Wells Fargo, for example), but beyond that and throughout his career, Miller’s recognition of a greater good beyond himself shaped the paths he took.
+His emphasis on social consciousness, accountability, and higher values beyond the individual bore fruit in his management of organizations — whether responding to problems as a leader of a multinational corporation or leading new initiatives at a local university.
+Undaunted by challenges and pragmatically aware of real-world conditions, his vision for the future of business schools and management education was inextricably linked to a broad vision of civic improvement.
+Appreciating the enormity of the task, Arjay had been heard to say, “Making money is the easy part — making the world a better place is the hard part.”

 One fascinating aspect of Miller’s Ford years is that, although many might see a tension between the emphasis on systems analysis intended to optimize resources in organizations and the social aspects, for Miller those were not contradictions but two sides that needed to be integrated, a balanced approach which influenced his instinct to evolve not just the Public Management Program but also an emphasis in the teaching of values and ethics at Stanford GSB as early as the 1970s.